-§ a650 Re-admission
+A§ a650 Re-admission

 A degree student who has withdrawn or been dismissed from the university may re-enter the university upon approval of his/her application.
-However, if a re-admitted student withdraws or is dismissed a second time, or if the student was dismissed because his/her length of residence had reached the limit of eight years, he/she will not be allowed to apply for re-admission.
+However, if a re-admitted student withdraws or is dismissed a second time, or if the student was dismissed because their length of residence had reached the limit of eight years, they will not be allowed to apply for re-admission.
 Further information is available at the Academic Records Section.